 Enjoy what your mom enjoyed.
 Watch her favorite movie.
 Read a book she always talked about.
 Recite a poem, riddle, or quotation she taught you.
 Did your mom adore bowling?
 Go bowling even if you roll nothing but gutter balls.
 Have a blast!

 When my brother mailed me a stack of Mom’s correspondence, I found a note written to her a week before she died by her college roommate.
 I contacted Nancy and we’ve been corresponding by email ever since.

 I love hearing about my mom as a college girl.
 Even if it’s been years, get in touch with one of your mom’s friends and reminisce.

 No one relishes good news more than a mother.
 I miss being able to share my news with Mom.
-My blog Friend for the Ride was just named a Best Menopause Blogs of 2016 by Healthline.
+My blog Friend for the Ride was just named the Best Menopause Blogs by Healthline.
 So, I told my mother all about it.
 I said the words out loud.
 Brag to your mom this week.
 It feels wonderful.

 She’s gone, but, thank her anyway.
 Say in your heart and mind all the things you wish you’d said when she was here.
 And, forgive her.
 No mother is perfect.
 Mine wasn’t, but, I loved her for her flaws.
 Maybe even more.
 If you’re lucky enough to still have your mom with you, thank and forgive her right now, this week.
 And, give her my best!

 What do you appreciate most about your mom?
 If she is still with you, what are you doing to celebrate Mother’s Day together?
 If she has already passed, what are you planning to do to celebrate her memory?